zeyaddeeb/nrfcalendar/README.md

 `nrfcalendar` is a package to manage flags for financial reporting in Retail.

-This is still on progress, help is always appreciated
+This is still in progress, help is always appreciated

 ## Installation